 5 ways to avoid festive weight gain

-Enjoy the delicious delights of Christmas without the extra kilos making smart food and drink choices.
+Enjoy Christmas without the extra kilos by making smart food and drink choices.

 It’s the most wonderful time of year… but with festive celebrations stretching all through December and into January, there are plenty of temptations to feast a little too merrily, and overindulge in alcohol, sugar and fatty, high-carbohydrate foods.
 And sadly, the effects of all that delicious Christmassy food often stick around a little longer than we’d like.
 Studies show that weight gain over the Christmas period is a major factor influencing unwanted yearly weight gain, especially if you’re already carrying more weight than you would like.